bdowdell/bdowdell.github.io/_posts/2021-03-22-pyseistuned.md

 ![tuning curve]({{site.url}}/assets/img/tuning_curve.png)

-The tuning curve is a plot of the amplitude when measured at the top of the wedge model.
+The tuning curve is a plot of the amplitude when measured at the top of the wedge model and is a graphical representation of how amplitude varies with layer thickness.